 This novel is a virtual time machine that takes the reader back to 11th century England—the time of Saxon domination before and after the disastrous Battle of Hastings in 1066.
 Step directly into the footsteps of Cuthwin of Alnwick.
 There are few “great men or women” in this historical novel, but instead the story of an ordinary man and his wife who work to survive.
 Cuthwin, who dictates his story around his 85th year of life, scrupulously avoided people of great power and standing.
 As he told his wife, the fiery Cwenburh, “such folk as we, are pebbles and dirt under heavy merciless wheels of great men and women.”
 So, follow the real medieval life, and not that of fantasy and privilege.
 Via the combination of conscientious research and robust storytelling, “Cuthwin” is a historical novel dealing respectfully with its period and people.

-If you are interested in delving into researched, accurate historical info and understanding of these medieval times, or would like to discover the motives behind plot development, engage in character analysis, or unmask reasons for religious commentary conveyed throughout the telling of this tale…or if you have any curiosity as to why N.W. author Irving Warner felt compelled to write this book in general, please visit his website, which also includes the author’s influences in becoming a writer during a bygone era:
+For a thoroughly researched, accurate history and understanding of these medieval times, to discover the motives behind plot development, engage in character analysis, or unmask reasons for religious commentary conveyed throughout the telling of this tale…or if you’re curious as to why Warner felt compelled to write this book, please visit: CuthwinandCwenburh.com

 Irving Warner is the author of five other books from Pleasure Boat Studio, including In Memory of Hawks and Other Stories of Alaska and The War Journal of Lila Ann Smith.
 He has traveled extensively throughout his life.
 He lived in Hawaii for nine years and spent thirty-three years in Alaska.
 There he worked in fisheries, fisheries science, and wildlife biology and as a teacher at a community college in Kodiak.
 After that, he settled down in in Port Angeles, Washington, where he has spent the past six years writing THE LIFE & TRAVELS OF SAINT CUTHWIN, and where he has resided for the past fourteen years.